-I talk about the year that was with a particular focus on technology (and a bit of sports and tech) as that's one of the things I'm interested in and usually have an opinion about.
-2017 was a mixed bag, but as always, lots to talk about when you start thinking about it.
+I usually talk about the year that was with a particular focus on technology (and a bit of sports and tech) as that's one of the things I'm interested in and usually have an opinion about.
+2019 was an eventful year - particularly for a fan of Liverpool FC like me.